-Winter is might be in full swing, and but it’s also a prime time to be mindful about sun protection.
-Even if the sun is less strong at this time of the year, rays that can cause cancer still emanate.
-Sun damage that causes cancer is cumulative, .
-That meansmeaning that whether you're walking to your office in January or out for a run in the midday July heat, it's adding up.
+Winter might be in full swing, but it’s also a prime time to be mindful about sun protection.
+Even if the sun is less strong during this time of year, rays that can cause cancer still emanate.
+This means that whether you're walking to your office in January or out for a run in the midday July heat, sun damage is adding up.

-Ultraviolet (UV) rays cause sunburns and are key in to cancer development.
-They're While they’re strongest in summer and surrounding months, they exist all year round.
+Ultraviolet (UV) rays cause sunburns and are key ito cancer development.
+While they’re strongest in summer and surrounding months, they exist all year round.
 More than two million Americans are diagnosed each year with skin cancer, according to the American Cancer Society.
 This makes it the most common type of cancer in the United States.

 Here are some considerations for winter sun protection:

 - Always use a broad spectrum sunscreen with an SPF (Sun Protection Factor) of 30 or higher.

 - Apply sunscreen liberally and evenly to all exposed skin.

 - Take extra care to cover often-missed spots such as the lips, ears, around the eyes, and on the neck, the underside of chin, scalp and hands.

 - No matter what the instructions on your sunscreen say, you should always reapply at least every two hours, or immediately after heavy sweating or toweling.